 62. In Groningen you can find the biggest bar in Europe.
 The “Drie Gezusters” (“Three Sisters”) fits 3,700 people.

-63. The Netherlands is the world’s biggest exporter of cheese; its dairy industry worth a mind-blowing €7 billion.
+63. Anyone could probably guess that the Netherlands has a huge dairy industry.
+The country is the world’s biggest exporter of cheese; its dairy products industry worth a mind-blowing €7 billion.

 64. The Dutch have been making cheese since 400 A.D.

-65. The Dutch wear rain suits in lieu of umbrellas because of the blustery winds.
+65. People in the Netherlands wear rain suits in lieu of umbrellas because of the blustery winds.

 66. The Netherlands was one of the six founding members of the European Union.